lebi2006/atomberg-sov-n8n/README.md

 **Based on the analysis of Reddit posts:**

--Atomberg leads SoV with 48.14% among competitors.
+- Atomberg leads SoV with 48.14% among competitors.

--Engagement is strong for posts mentioning Atomberg; maintain active interaction with the community.
+- Engagement is strong for posts mentioning Atomberg; maintain active interaction with the community.

--Focus on India-specific content for “smart fan” discussions.
+- Focus on India-specific content for “smart fan” discussions.

--Monitor competitors like Orient and Havells for trending topics.
+- Monitor competitors like Orient and Havells for trending topics.

--Use positive sentiment phrases in campaigns to further strengthen brand perception.
+- Use positive sentiment phrases in campaigns to further strengthen brand perception.

 **Tech Stack**

--n8n – Workflow automation
+- n8n – Workflow automation

--HTTP Request Node – Fetch Reddit posts
+- HTTP Request Node – Fetch Reddit posts

 -Code (JS) Nodes – Extract data, count mentions, analyze sentiment, calculate SoV